Spread work across multiple (all available) cores

 On non-Windows machines, the multicore

-or in RStudio) forks the main R process.
-This creates R worker processes
+plan (not available on Windows or in RStudio) forks the main R process.
+This creates R worker processes with the same state as the original R process.

 - Interestingly, this means that global variables in the forked worker processes are just references to the objects in memory in the original R process.